lionzan/lionzan-site/content/posts/when-life-gives-you-peppers...smile.md

 author: Leonardo Zangrando

 ---
-What a surprise cutting a pepper in two and finding...Two smiling faces!
+What a surprise cutting a pepper in half and finding...Two smiling faces!

 The little joys of cooking!
 And what a chance it was, since normally I cut peppers along the side not in the middle.
 But to be honest that was my wife cooking at that time, preparing a succulent plate of peppers filled with rice.